Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 3. Cognitive and Mood Symptoms

-People with advanced MS may have more severe cognitive impairment.
-Neuropsychiatric changes of MS may include depression, anxiety, agitation or anger, and mood swings.
-It’s not uncommon for people with advanced MS to display euphoria (excessive cheerfulness).
-They may also display disinhibition (inability to conform to social norms) — for example, engaging in inappropriate sexual talk or behavior.
+People with advanced MS may experience cognitive impairment that affects thinking, reasoning, memory, and decision-making.
+Emotional well-being may be affected by depression, anxiety, agitation or mood swings.
+It’s not uncommon for people with advanced MS to display excessive cheerfulness or have trouble conforming to social norms — for example, they may engage in inappropriate sexual talk or behavior.

 Depression

 Clinical depression is common among people living with MS. At least half of people with MS have a major depressive episode during their disease.
-Evidence suggests that MS causes depression by damaging neurons that help control mood.
-One study from Home Healthcare Now found that people with MS were 7.5 times more likely to attempt suicide than the general population.
-Depression can also be a side effect of some medications used in MS treatment, such as steroids or interferon.
+Neurology research also shows that depression can also be a side effect of some medications used in MS treatment, such as steroids or interferon.

 Involuntary Emotional Expression Disorder